It’s polite etiquette to buy the host of a party – be it an engagement soiree or a baby shower – a gift post the event.

 This thank you gift signifies your gratitude and is a welcome present to even the most sophisticated of hosts.

 From corporate dos to family events and friends’ dinner parties – regardless of whether they’re low key or OTT – all deserve a gift.
-After all, the host has most likely provided you with welcome drinks, appetizers, canapés and a three-course meal.
+After all, the host has most likely provided you with welcome drinks, appetizers, canapés, and a three-course meal.
 In fact, they probably spent the majority of the day slaving over the stove before welcoming you into their home.
 With this in mind, purchasing them a little thank you gift after the event is a great idea.
 This can be anything from a bottle of wine to a bouquet of beautiful flowers.
-You may even wish to return the favour and put on a spread yourself!
-Alternatively, send your host a personalised hamper filled with decadent treats.
+You may even wish to return the favor and put on a spread yourself!
+Alternatively, send your host a personalized hamper filled with decadent treats.